core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Include EDHOC-KeyUpdate() in methods for rekeying

 * Describe reasons for using the OSCORE ID update procedure

+* Clarify that peers can decide to run KUDOS at any point

 ## Version -02 to -03 ## {#sec-02-03}